Free utility to customize your mouse

 This is useful in many scenarios, including changing the behavior of your mouse in certain windows, such as making the mouse wheel change volume when hovering over the system tray or a YouTube video.
-Or perhaps you play specific games that do not natively support the fourth and fifth mouse buttons.
-You can map the relevant key commands to each of these mouse buttons.
+Alternatively, perhaps you play specific games that do not natively support the fourth and fifth mouse buttons — the tool allows you to amend that.

-Using X-Mouse Button Control can be a little daunting at first: there are a lot of options and the interface, although clean and easy to understand, doesn't guide you through the process of assigning them.
+Using the tool can be a little daunting at first — there are a lot of options and the interface, although clean and easy to understand, doesn’t guide you through the process of assigning them.
 Confused users might wish to search online for a user guide or tutorial, especially when starting.
 What it lacks in ease, though, it makes up in versatility.

 The software features an extensive list of functions available to map to your mouse buttons.
-These include shifting/combining buttons to perform different actions; creating timed button actions that change depending on how long you hold a button down for; mapping simulated keystrokes that send custom keystrokes, key sequences or mouse actions when you press a mouse button; and launching specific Windows applications.
+These include shifting or combining buttons to perform different actions; creating timed actions that change depending on how long you hold a button down for; mapping simulated keystrokes that send custom keystrokes, key sequences, or mouse actions when you press a mouse button; and launching specific applications.

 In total, there are around 100 different actions for you to select.

-When you open X-Mouse Button Control, you will see the main window that includes a list of Application/Window Profiles.
+When you open X-Mouse Button Control, you will see the main window that includes a list of Application or Window Profiles.
 This list contains all of the profiles you have created and assigned to various applications or windows.
 From here you can quickly add, activate, or deactivate profiles.
 If a profile’s text is red, then it is the active profile.

 The list of Mapping Commands shows the tasks assigned to each of up to nine possible controls on your mouse.
 Actions for each button are selected from the drop-down lists.
 It’s important to remember that the list of commands is subject to change with each version of XMBC and that some items are only available on specific operating systems.
 For example, only operating systems after Windows XP support standard tilt wheel messages.

 All these functions add up to a rather comprehensive program that can address the mouse customization needs of even the most advanced user.
-Getting your mouse set up exactly as you want it might take a little while but the effort will be worth it.
+Getting your mouse set up exactly as you want might take a little while, but the effort will be worth it.